-Storhamar Hockey have been one of the leading clubs in Norwegian hockey for the last 30 years, winning the playoffs six times (1995, 1996, 1997, 2000, 2004, 2008), as well as seven league championships.
+Storhamar Hockey have been one of the leading clubs in Norwegian hockey for the last 30 years, winning the playoffs seven times (1995, 1996, 1997, 2000, 2004, 2008, 2018), as well as eight league championships.
 They play at the Hamar Olympic Amphitheatre, a large wooden building raised for the 1994 Winter Olympics in Lillehammer.
 The Arena has a seated capacity of 6000, but 7000 can be fitted in on big occasions.
 Main sponsor of the arena is CC, and therefore the commercial name is CC Amfi.

 Hockey came to Hamar in the mid fifties and in 1957 it got its own branch of Storhamar Idrettslag (Sports club).
 Despite being upstarts and having quite a modest infrastructure they took big strides fast.
 By 1963 they reached the second level of Norwegian hockey.
 Playing outdoors on naturally frozen ice the started to lag behind clubs from bigger cities who were moving to indoor facilities.
 Massive work in the youth department pushed the club along and in 1977 they secured promotion to the top league – with a 100% home grown squad!
 The promotion meant that artificial ice was a minimum requirement, something that was achieved through thousands of hours of voluntary work from the members.
 After two seasons amongst the Elite the then yellow and black Storhamar went back to division 2 (black changed to blue a few years later), but with the future mapped out.
 Within a couple of years they had managed to broker a deal for an indoor arena.
 In 1981 the new arena, Storhamar Ishall, was opened and the club celebrated with a second asuncion into the top level where they have remained since.